 1.7.1 All research students shall have one primary supervisor ("the supervisor") and at least one other member of a supervisory team or, for DProf students, a professional adviser from the place of employment.
 The supervisor shall have the primary accountability for the student but it is understood that they and the co-supervisor(s)/professional adviser are equally important to student supervision and support.
 The supervisory team shall include individuals who provide specific identified expertise or support for the student to draw on.
 The supervisor and co-supervisor(s)/professional adviser are expected to work as a team and jointly meet with the student whenever possible.
-Minimally, this should be on the occasions outlined as formal meetings in the Student Log.
-Milestones that are agreed should be signed off in the Log by the supervisor and co-supervisor(s)/professional adviser and the student and submitted to the Graduate School by the student.
+Minimally, this should be on the occasions outlined as compulsory supervisory meetings logged in PgR Manager.
+Milestones that are agreed should be signed off in PgR Manager by the supervisor and the student.